PleiadesBUW/PleiadesUserDocumentation/gettingstarted/access.md

 ### Questions/Support
 In case of questions and problems, please use the following email address:

-**pleiades{at}uni-wuppertal.de**
+**pleiades@uni-wuppertal.de**

+### Verification of host keys:
+- While connected to the University VPN, open a terminal and run one of the following commands:
+    - `ssh-keyscan -t ed25519 fugg1.pleiades.uni-wuppertal.de | ssh-keygen -lf -`
+    - `ssh-keyscan -t ed25519 fugg2.pleiades.uni-wuppertal.de | ssh-keygen -lf -`
+- This command retrieves the server's public SSH host key and displays its fingerprint.
+The fingerprint should match one of the following values:
+    - `256 SHA256:6YXp3CN+2XLlUw3nlnWSNTJ24sTYYcalLup6VMLd1HM fugg1.pleiades.uni-wuppertal.de (ED25519)`
+    - `256 SHA256:6YXp3CN+2XLlUw3nlnWSNTJ24sTYYcalLup6VMLd1HM fugg2.pleiades.uni-wuppertal.de (ED25519)`
+- Please verify that the displayed fingerprint matches exactly.
+These fingerprints were obtained directly from the cluster and are considered trusted.
+- If the fingerprint does not match, do not proceed and contact us at pleiades@uni-wuppertal.de.

-### First Login and password change
+### First login and password change
-You will receive your initial password from the administrators after your group leader has countersigned the user application.
+You will receive your initial password from the administrators after your group leader has countersigned the user application as described above.

+#### Steps for the initial setup:
+- Connect to the cluster using one of the following commands (make sure to replace `username` with your assigned username):
+    - `ssh username@fugg1.pleiades.uni-wuppertal.de`
+    - `ssh username@fugg2.pleiades.uni-wuppertal.de`
+- On the first connection, SSH will display the same fingerprint and ask whether to trust the host.
+If the fingerprint matches the values shown above, type `yes` to continue.
-Please change your initial password on any PLEIADES login machine by using this command:
+- After logging in with the initial password, please change your initial password on any PLEIADES login nodes by using this command:

 ```bash
 $ passwd